Scream (Michael Jackson and Janet Jackson song): Production

 Janet Jackson wanted to be involved with the project as a show of sibling support.
 It was the first time they had worked together since 1984, when Michael provided backing vocals on "Don't Stand Another Chance".
 Janet said that it was "very fun" working with her brother again and that seeing her brother's work was "interesting".
 "Scream" was written, composed and produced by the Jackson siblings, with Jimmy Jam and Terry Lewis.

 It was the first time Michael Jackson had worked with Jam and Lewis, although Janet had worked with them successfully on numerous occasions.
 The album was created with the intention of following half R&B and half pop/rock themes, the same themes that brought Jackson success on his prior album, Dangerous.
 Jackson was credited for playing instruments such as keyboard, synthesizer, guitar, drums and percussion on the single and album.
-The recording process of "Scream" was unique because much of the arrangement was made up of certain sounds looping, such as the drum snares, guitar, police sirens, as well as grunts made by Jackson.

 In the song, Jackson tells the media to stop pressuring him and to stop misrepresenting the truth.
 Jon Pareles of The New York Times observed, "fear has turned to aggression.
 The music has polarized; it's either clipped, choppy and electronic or glossy and sumptuous, only occasionally trying to combine the two.
 Most of the time, Jackson sounds as if he's singing through clenched teeth, spitting out words in defiance of any and all persecutors".
 He believed that "Scream" had a similar sound to the music of Janet's acclaimed Rhythm Nation.
 The media noted that "Scream" and other songs from the album contained vulgar words absent from previous albums.
 "Scream" incorporates elements of pop, R&B, hip-hop, funk and rock.